 To ensure sustainable sourcing of energy, and further limit related operational GHG emissions, the Group has committed to procuring 100% of electricity from renewable sources by 2025.
+In 2023, energy consumption increased due to increasing FTE and new office sites, resulting in an overall decrease of the share of electricity procurement from renewable sources (91% in 2023 compared to 92% in 2022).

-At end of 2022, 92% of the electricity in the Group's offices was sourced from renewable sources - guidance and support are provided to each individual office to bridge the remaining gap via a newly issued Renewable Electricity Procurement Standard under the Group Environmental Management Policy.
+However, energy consumption per FTE was reduced by 10% compared to 2022, which reflects our efforts to reduce energy consumption and increase energy efficiency across offices.
+Guidance and support are provided to offices to bridge the remaining gap via the Group Renewable Electricity Procurement Standard under the Group Environmental Management Policy.